CosmWasm/sylvia-book/src/basics/execute.md

 In the end we will query the contract for list of admins and `admin3` is not on the list.

 Great our contract works as expected but there are some more scenarios we could test.
 I encourage you to think of other edge cases and try to test them by yourself.
 Admins can now be added to the contract but some might want to leave this responsibility.
-Try to add new message `leave` which will check if sender is currently an admin and if yes it will remove the `sender` from the `admins` state.
-Otherwise it should return `ContractError::Unauthorized`.
-Don't forget to test new functionality.
+Try to add new message `leave` and don't forget to test the new functionality.